dialogue-evaluation/AGRR-2019/README.md

 # AGRR-2019

 ## Test data released
-We are happy to announce that test date has been uploaded to this repo.
+We are happy to announce that test date has been uploaded to this repo (test.csv).

+### Test data format description
 The test data comprises sentences from different genres: news, fiction, social media, technical texts and other sources.
 The format of the test data is as follows:
 * Columns are tab-separated;